cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Switch state data conditions specify a data-based condition statement which if true causes a transition to another workflow state.
+Switch task data conditions specify a data-based condition statement which if true causes a transition to another workflow task.
-The "path" property of the condition defines a JSONPath expression, for example "$.person.name" which selects parts of the state data input.
+The "path" property of the condition defines a JSONPath expression, for example "$.person.name" which selects parts of the task data input.
 The "value" property defines the matching value of this condition, for example "John", or "10", or "\b[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,}\b" etc.
 The "operator" property defines how the path should be matched with the defined value.
 If the operator is "Custom", the information about custom operator info must be defined via the condition definition metadata property.
 Note that in this case you may run into vendor specific implementations of the condition which may not be portable, so use of one of the operators other than "Custom" are if possible preferred.

-#### <a name="switch-state-eventconditions"></a>Switch State: Event Conditions
+#### <a name="switch-task-eventconditions"></a>Switch Task: Event Conditions

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |